KikoRabacal/data-engineer-coding-challenge/README.md

 ## Part 3

-Using PySpark, sanitize data of both transaction-001.zip and transaction-002.zip by removing transactions where column `credit_card_number` is not part of the previous provided list.
+Sanitise the data of both transaction-001.zip and transaction-002.zip by removing transactions where column `credit_card_number` is not part of the previous provided list.

-example: a credit card that start with `98` is not a valid card, it should be discarded from the sanitized dataset.
+example: a credit card that start with `98` is not a valid card, it should be discarded from the sanitised dataset.

 ## Part 4

-- Going forward, only the sanitized dataset should be used
+- Going forward, only the sanitised dataset should be used
-- Find in the sanitized dataset if it contains fraudulent transactions (from fraud.zip) and report their number
+- Find in the sanitised dataset if it contains fraudulent transactions (from fraud.zip) and report their number
 - Create a report of the number of fraudulent transactions per state
 - Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..
 - Create a report of the number of fraudulent transactions per card vendor, eg: maestro => 45, amex => 78, etc..